How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 Step 5: Website Structure

 It is much easier to design when there is a clear structure.
-This is the structure I prefer to adhere to:
+This is the structure I use for most Cincinnati business websites:

 - H1: The primary emphasis (together with the most crucial keyword)